Promeos/pytorch-intro/README.md

 * [Status](#status)

 ## General info
 I want to learn deep learning.
-It fascinates me that we can create programs that can figure out things on their own.
-Pytorch is a popular deep learning library and I find it each to use and understand.
+It fascinates me that we can create programs that figure out things on their own.
+PyTorch is a popular deep learning library used at OpenAI.

 ## Contents
-1. Intro-lesson
+1. pytorch-foundational-lesson
-Status: _Finished_
 2. 60-minute tutorial

 ## Status